Adaptation and Resilience Building

 Enhanced capacities of national and local governments and regional institutions to plan and implement programmes that improve resilience to climate and other changes

-Bhutan, Myanmar, and Nepal
+Bangladesh, Bhutan, India, Myanmar, Nepal, and Pakistan

 RMS uses an integrated approach to sustainable mountain development, focusing on climate change adaptation, resilience, and preparedness for future risks.